datacarpentry/python-ecology-lesson/_episodes/07-visualization-ggplot-python.md

 As we have not defined anything else, just an empty figure is available and presented.

+As we have not defined anything else, just an empty figure is available and presented.

 - Define aesthetics (`aes`), by **selecting variables** used in the plot and `mapping` them to a presentation such as plotting size, shape color, etc. You